jonwinton/ddqb/docs/api.md

 func ParseQuery(queryString string) (QueryBuilder, error)
 ```

-ParseQuery parses a DataDog query string and returns a QueryBuilder that can be modified using the fluent API.
+ParseQuery parses a Datadog query string and returns a QueryBuilder that can be modified using the fluent API.

 # advanced